Getting started

 Textbelt is an SMS API that is built for developers who just want to send and receive SMS.
 Sending an SMS is a simple thing.
 Our goal is to provide an API that is correspondingly simple, without requiring account configuration, logins, or extra recurring billing.

-endpoint accepts a POST request with the following parameters:- phone: A phone number.
+• phone: A phone number.
 If you're in the U.S. or Canada, you can just send a normal 10-digit phone number with area code.
 Outside the U.S., it is best to send the phone number in E.164 format with your country code.

-- message: The content of your SMS.
+• message: The content of your SMS.

-- key: Your API key (use
+• key: Your API key (use textbelt to send a free message).

-to send a free message). - sender: Optionally, the name of the business/organization you represent.
-If not set, this value will default to your account-wide semder name.
+• sender: Optionally, the name of the business/organization you represent.
+This field is for regulatory purposes and is not visible to the end user in most countries.
+If not set, sender will default to your account-wide sender name.
 See Compliance for more detail.

 Every programming language has a way to send an HTTP POST request.
 Instead of installing a special Textbelt library, just send a POST request using your preferred method.
 Below are some examples in common languages.